 Remoteness

-The Australian Statistical Geography Standard (ASGS), was used to allocate participants to a remoteness area based on their area of usual residence.
-(Note that earlier data may have used the ASGS 2011 and superseded 2006 Australian Standard Geographical Classification (ASGC)).
+The Australian Statistical Geography Standard (ASGS) Edition 3 was used to allocate participants to a remoteness area based on their area of usual residence.15 Note that earlier data used the ASGS 2016 & ASGS 2011.

 Socioeconomic status

-The 2016 Socio-Economic Indexes for Areas (SEIFA) Index of Relative Socio-Economic Disadvantage (IRSD) was used to allocate participants to a SEIFA quintile based on their usual residence (For 2011-2012 and 2014-2015 data the 2011 IRSD was used).
+The 2016 Socio-Economic Indexes for Areas (SEIFA) Index for Relative Socio-Economic Disadvantage was used to allocate participants to a SEIFA quintile based on their usual residence.16 For 2011-2012 and 2014-2015 data, the 2011 IRSD was used.
+Data for socioeconomic status and remoteness are available for persons in general for 2022 (note: not yet available by sex).

 Data caveats

-Table 2 presents the proportions of persons aged 18 years and over who did not have their height and/or weight measured across the survey years:
+- The below table presents the proportions of persons aged 18 years and over who did not have their height and/or weight measured across the survey years.For these respondents, imputation was used.

 Survey Year | Height and/or weight not measured (%) |